Jason Townley – Live Local Sound – Albany, Saratoga & The Adirondacks

 2015 was first time I actually put away the analogue and plugged in the digital.
 Known to some as Undertapers Mobile Studio, the new Midas M32 has proven to be a crispy sounding improvement to the line up of consoles that I use.
 I haven’t actually brought out the Mackie 2480 since I purchased the Midas in April of this year and I am not sure I am going to.

 Since the birth of Amelia Rose Townley, I have prioritized being a dedicated family man and enjoying every bit of it.
 She has been an amazing transformation for me and most of my live music intake has morphed into more of a streaming live the next day or so kind of experience.
 I have no issue with that but am anxious once again to get back out with Lauren and catch a show.
-I am also looking forward to working with local 518 musicians and can’t wait until we all get started up again for the year.
+That time will have to wait as we are expecting our second child in December of 2017.

 One of the exciting challenges that I have faced recently is the ability to actually sit down and update, edit and clean up some of the websites that I maintain.
 I am hoping to find a chilling January or February weekend, where snowshoeing is out of the question, and sit down for a day and clean up the mess that is not only Undertaper Productions but GR8MIX, Stone Revival Band, Council Fire, Raisinhead and other small sites that have been on the back burner for so long I am not even sure the pilot light still works.
 In the mean time please forgive the mess and enjoy what you can and progression is slow but evident.